 MCE = Metrocraft Everett / Metropolitan*

-PCK = The PCK Series (no other manf / publisher on card) (printed in Germany)*
+PCK = The PCK Series (when no other manf / publisher on card) (printed in Germany)*

 PCP = Postkarte Carte Postale (German)*

 RC = Rotograph Co., New York City*

 RTS = Raphael Tuck & Sons “Art Publishers to Their Majesties The King and Queen” (H. Taylor Rogers also on the card)*